arob98/arob98.github.io/_pages/portfolio.md

 ---
 title: Accomplishments
-subtitle: I want to share some of the work that my teams have delivered.
+subtitle: Sample of the work that my teams have delivered.
 featured_image: /images/developer.svg
 ---

 ### How do you summarize your work?
 To multiply my impact, I build and lead teams focused on customer success.

 My teams have succeeded because of our commitment to simplify the user experience.
 I also love to use the tools and technologies.
 My language of choice is JavaScript.
-I also have experience with Java.
+I also have experience with Java and Python.

 ### Accomplishments
 * (Recent) Lead 200-person development team to adopt data-driven, performance-focused resourcing model.